 We got to the top just in time to watch the sun set next to the tiny crescent moon.
 This time I left a pumpkin by the mailbox.
 We waited for the sun to go beneath the horizon.

-On the way back down, I passed a bright red gummy lifesaver on the ground.
+On the way back down from what was now my fourth lap, I passed a bright red gummy lifesaver on the ground.
 A few steps later, I turned to Anya and asked, “is it weird I thought about eating that?”
 She responded that she also had, backtracked, picked it up and wiped it off on her leggings.
 It was a bit muddy.

 “Do you want to split it?”
 She tore it carefully in half, we did a little cheers and it was actually pretty delicious.
 On the way down we talked about art.